apache/buildstream/CONTRIBUTING.rst

 When raising ``BstError`` class exceptions, there are some common properties which can be useful to know about:

-* **message:** The brief human readable error, will be formatted on one line in the frontend
+* **message:** The brief human readable error, will be formatted on one line in the frontend.

 * **detail:** An optional detailed human readable message to accompany the **message** summary of the error.
 This is often used to recommend the user some course of action, or to provide